ZeroMeOut/PPO-with-custom-lander-environment/README.md

 # PPO with custom lander environment
 ![Screenshot 2025-05-31 032530](https://github.com/user-attachments/assets/4eef797e-f016-47cf-af04-0f8900129b01)

 Recently, I have been very interested in reinforcement learning, so I wanted to create a project around that.
 I built a custom lander game using pygame-ce and used the PPO implementation from stable-baseline-3.
-This is still a work in progress, but the manual mode and training are currently working.
+This is still a work in progress, but all the modes currently working.